w1ndy/dehydrated-dnspod-shell-hook/README.md

 ## Configuration

-Your account's DNSPOD LOGIN Token are expected to be in the environment, so make sure to:
+Your account's DNSPod LOGIN Token are expected to be in the environment, so make sure to:

 ```
 $ export DNSPOD_LOGIN_TOKEN='YOUR-DNSPOD-LOGIN-TOKEN'